WookPlay/php_pdo_informix-1.3.3-7.1-vc14-x86/README.md

 and used the following command to configure and generate the DLL:

-`configure --enable-snapshot-build  --enable-cli-win32 --enable-apache2handler --enable-pdo --with-pdo-informix="C:\Program Files (x86)\IBM Informix Client SDK",shared`
+`configure --enable-snapshot-build  --enable-cli-win32 --enable-apache2handler --enable-pdo --with-pdo-informix="C:\Program Files (x86)\Informix Client-SDK",shared`